What Are Examples of a Tort?

 The torts of intentional interference in contractual relations and intentional interference in economic relations are viewed as business torts involving poor...Learn More

-Can a Person Sue For Being Threatened to Avoid a Business Deal?
-When a Person Is Threatened With a Risk of Injury That Warns to Do Something, or Avoid Doing...Learn More
+Is There a Law Against Intimidating a Business From Competing In a Certain Area?
+When a Person Is Threatened With a Risk of Injury That Warns to Do...Learn More

 The tort of breach of privacy involves four distinct sub-torts including what is known as intrusion upon seclusion which can involve various forms of improper...Learn More